AgoraIO-Community/tutoring-reference-app/README.md

 }
 ```

-I want to only allow users to leave this screen when they press the end call button.
-I don't want them to be able to swipe backwards, or have a back button in the app bar.
-To do this, I first removed the `AppBar()` widget, and added the `onDisconnect` function to the `AgoraVideoButtons` widget.
+We want to allow users to leave this screen when they press the end call button.
+We don't want them to be able to swipe backward, or have a back button in the app bar.
+To do this, we first removed the `AppBar()` widget, and then we added the `onDisconnect` function to the `AgoraVideoButtons` widget.
 This function will be called when the end call button is pressed.
-Inside this function I just call `Navigator.pop(context)`.
+Inside this function we just call `Navigator.pop(context)`.
 This will pop the current screen off the stack, and take the user back to the previous screen.

-So that will allow the user to not see a back button at the top, and jump back when they press the end call button.
-However, there are system back buttons.
+That will allow the user to not see a back button at the top, and only return back when they press the end call button.
+However, there are system back buttons to deal with.
 For both iOS and Android you can either press a system back button or swipe back.
 To remove this capability we will use a `WillPopScope` widget.
 When we wrap it around our `Scaffold`, this widget will allow us to override the default behavior of the back button.
-And we can do this by returning a `Future<bool>` from the `onWillPop` function.
-If we return `true` then the back button will work as normal, and if we return `false` then the back button will not work.
-You can customize this to work under different conditions, but for our use case we will just set it to always return `false`.
+We can do this by returning a `Future<bool>` from the `onWillPop` function.
+If we return `true` then the back button will work as normal.
+If we return `false`, then the back button will not work.
+You can customize the `onWillPop` function to allow the page to pop under different conditions, but for our use case we will set it to always return `false`.

 ### Cloud Recording
-Cloud Recording is a feature where you can connect your own database and record lessons in you app, which then saves a file within the database you connected.
-For this we will need to use Agora's RESTful API with our own backend service.
+With the Cloud Recording feature, you can connect your own database and record lessons in your app, which then saves a file in the database you connected.
+For this we need to use the Agora RESTful API with our own back-end service.

-The reason for the backend service is for security reasons.
-We don't want to be storing our Agora customer key and secret on our actual application.
+The back-end service is required for security reasons.
+We don't want to store our Agora customer key and customer secret in our application.
 This server was built with Python and Flask, and you can find the code [here](https://github.com/tadaspetra/agora-server).
-We will only cover the Agora API side of this server, but if you want to learn more about building a server from scratch with Flask I recommend [this video](https://www.youtube.com/watch?v=xeuW-IitQTQ).
+We will cover only the Agora API side of this server, but if you want to learn more about building a server from scratch with Flask I recommend [this video](https://www.youtube.com/watch?v=xeuW-IitQTQ).

-There are two functions that we will implement on our backend server: `start-recording` and `stop-recording`.
+We will implement two functions on our back-end server: `start-recording` and `stop-recording`.

 #### Start Recording
-Our `start-recording` endpoint will need a channel in order for our backend to know which channel this recording should be started on.
-Once it is started, we need to provide the caller of the endpoint, the SID and the Resource ID, so that the caller knows exactly where this recording will be stored.
+Our `start-recording` endpoint needs a channel in order for our backend to know which channel this recording should be started on.
+Once it is started, we need to provide the caller of the endpoint, the SID, and the resource ID so that the caller knows exactly where this recording will be stored.

 We cannot start the recording right away.
 The first step of cloud recording is to create a resource for cloud recording.
-And in order to create a resource we need a credential.
-In order to be able to generate a credential we need a Customer Key and Customer Secret.
-You can create these within the Agora Console.
+And to create a resource we need a credential.
+To generate a credential we need a customer key and customer secret.
+You can create these in the Agora Console.

 ![RESTful API](https://web-cdn.agora.io/docs-files/1637661003647)

-To get a complete credential that can be used to generate a resource we need to encode our customer key and secret.
+To get a complete credential that can be used to generate a resource, we need to encode our customer key and customer secret.
 We can do this with the following code.

 ```python
 def generate_credential():